JimJamJamie/ComputerName/README.md

 # ComputerName
-Simple script which displays the name of the current computer in a message box.
+Windows script which displays the name of the current computer in a message box.